Quia Emptores: Alienation by serfs and peasants

-It has been commented that this illustrates a desire in Glanvill's time to formalize the practices of the day, in which someone having a tenancy could dispose of his land before death.
+It has been commented that this illustrates a desire in Glanvill's time to formalise the practices of the day, in which someone having a tenancy could dispose of his land before death.
 While several problems were addressed (land given in marriage, land given on a whim, or on a death bed), the rules were still vague, when compared to similar cases in contemporaneous France.
 In the latter, strict rules had arisen defining exact amounts which could be allotted in situations such as "alienation of one-third, or alienation of one-half" of a patrimony or conquest.
 Glanvill is imprecise, using terms such as "a reasonable amount" and "a certain part".